srvCodes/continual-learning-benchmark/README.md

 # Continual Learning Benchmark [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-This repo contains the code for reproducing the results for the following papers:
+This repo contains the code for reproducing the results of the following papers:

 1. [Continual Learning in Human Activity Recognition: An Emperical Analysis of Regularization](https://drive.google.com/file/d/1B-p_xzlA2j56LtzxQyUHA34QwxedJosJ/view) [Accepted at ICML 2020 workshop on Continual Learning]
 2. Benchmarking Continual Learning in Sensor-based Human Activity Recognition: an Empirical Analysis [Submitted to the Pervasive and Mobile Computing Journal]